TheAcharya/MarkerData-Website/docs/User Guide/Image.md

 For both Notion and Airtable Export Profiles, when `GIF` is selected as Image Format, Swatch Palettes will be extracted as a separate `.jpg` file.
 !!!

+!!!info Info
+Embedding extracted images with a Color Swatch Palette is not supported for Excel Profile.
+Even when this option is enabled, images will be embedded without the associated Color Swatch Palette data.
+!!!

 ### Algorithm

 Select your desired Swatch Algorithm.